-Pruning apricot trees is a great way to ensure healthy, productive growth.
+Pruning apricot trees is one part of encouraging healthy, productive growth.
 Pruning helps the tree focus its energy on producing fruit instead of growing too large and unwieldy.
-It also helps control diseases and pests that can damage your tree’s health.
-With the right tools and knowledge, you can easily prune an apricot tree yourself.
+It also helps control diseases and pests that can damage your growing tree’s health.

-To get started, you will need a pair of sharp bypass pruners or loppers for larger branches; a hand saw for thicker branches; gloves to protect your hands from thorns; and protective eyewear in case any twigs snap back at you while cutting.
+You will need a pair of sharp bypass pruners for small branches, loppers for larger branches, a pruning saw for thicker branches, gloves to protect your hands, and protective eyewear.

 Start by removing dead wood first using thinning techniques wherever possible; this will help maintain the overall shape of the tree while still allowing light to penetrate into inner parts of its canopy without overcrowding them with too many competing limbs vying for resources such as sunlight and water.

-Next, move onto heading back longer shoots/stems so that no single one dominates over others nearby, creating an even balance throughout – however, be sure to do this sparingly as excessive removal may reduce flowering potential next year if done incorrectly.
+Next, move onto heading back longer shoots/stems so that no single one dominates over others nearby, creating an even balance throughout.
+Shorten any overly long branches that will bend over with the weight of leaves and fruit.

 How to prune apricots